tterrag1098/Documentation/docs/blocks/blocks.md

 Further Reading
 ---------------

-For information about block properties, such as those used for vanilla blocks like wood types, fences, walls, and many more, see the section on [blockstates](blockstates).
+For information about block properties, such as those used for vanilla blocks like wood types, fences, walls, and many more, see the section on [blockstates].

 [sounds]: effects/sounds.md
 [blockstates]: blockstates/Introduction.md